’66 Sail On Solo (SOS)

 We are a group of ’66 widows who would like to maintain contact with the Naval Academy, a particularly important part of our husbands’ lives.
 Although we come from different parts of the country and different circumstances, we share a unique bond with each other.
 Therefore, we have established a network to form friendships and offer mutual support, helpful advice, useful information and comfortable camaraderie to one another.

 All ’66 widows are welcome to join our group.
 We connect primarily through emails, texts, notes, cards or calls and a Zoom meeting on the first Monday of the month at 4 pm (USNA time).
-We look forward to opportunities to meet in person, either at a tailgate or reunion in Annapolis “where Severn joins the tide” or perhaps in other locales “when two or three shall meet, and old tales be retold.”
+We look forward to opportunities to meet in person, either at a tailgate or reunion in Annapolis “where Severn joins the tide” (adjacent photo is from the opening homegame on August 31, 2024) or perhaps in other locales “when two or three shall meet, and old tales be retold.”
 In this way, we hope to keep the ties that bind us to the Navy Blue and Gold.

 If you are interested in being included in our ’66 Sail On Solo group, please send your contact information to: Linda McCook at limccook@gmail.com.